Ginataang Pusit Recipe: Filipino squid in creamy coconut sauce

 - Remove from fire and serve hot.

 Ginataang Pusit Recipe, How to Prepare, and more

-- The first step to make Ginataang Pusit is to pound the garlic with the mortar and pestle after you’re done with that, the next step is to sauté the garlic in a low-medium heat on a pan with only a little cooking oil.
+- The first step to make Ginataang Pusit is to pound the garlic with the mortar and pestle (like one of these) after you’re done with that, the next step is to sauté the garlic in a low-medium heat on a pan with only a little cooking oil.

 - Afterward, add the chopped onions on the pan, and then sauté the ingredients for five minutes and make sure that the ingredients don’t burn.
 The garlic and onions help give the Ginataang Pusit flavor.

 - The next step in cooking Ginataang Pusit is, once the onions start to brown a little, you can now add the sliced squid in with the rest of the ingredients that you’ve added previously.
 Sauté the ingredients for five more minutes to cook the squid thoroughly, however, do not overcook the squid, as it will give the squid a rubbery texture, making it harder to eat.

 - Also, in this step of cooking Ginataang Pusit, you’ll see that the squid will water.

 - Once five minutes have passed, you can now add the coconut milk as well as salt and pepper to add taste to the Ginataang Pusit, make sure you don’t put too much coconut milk, cover the pan and simmer the Ginataang Pusit for at least another ten minutes to fully cook the dish.

 - Once that’s done, you can now serve the Ginataang Pusit, it’s great to serve with rice.
 Eat well!

 Also check out this easy preparation of deep-fried Pinoy kalamares